-The organisation of the Eurovision Song Contest in Tallinn in 2002, hosted by Estonian Television, is still remembered as a benchmark event requiring international co-operation on a large scale and making Estonia further known among European audiences.
+The organisation of the Eurovision Song Contest in Tallinn in 2002, hosted by the Estonian Television, as a benchmark event for popular culture, required international cooperation on a large scale and made Estonia further known among European audiences.

 Numerous national and international music festivals take place in Tallinn as well as in marvellous places outside of the capital, mainly during summer season.
 International theatre festivals — the oldest one being Baltoscandal, which takes place biannually in Rakvere — gather the most innovative theatre ideas and troupes throughout the world.
 Seven dance festivals take place in Estonia, three of which are international.
 All these are mainly organised by NGOs and use international networks of organisations in their field and personal contacts.